Learn more about the fundamentals behind GTel Telephone Service

 Due to our membership and relationship with NECA (National Exchange Carrier Association Inc., the organization which helps us manage the FCC rules and regulations, we don’t have the option to provide customers in our ILEC (Independent Local Exchange Company) territory with Internet only services.
 For more on NECA, visit www.neca.org.
 For more about our ILEC status, see our FAQ section below.

-We realize that customers have other options for Internet in our area – wireless and/or satellite services – but our fiber network and local service and support will provide customers with the most reliable and satisfying customer experience in our local market.
+We realize that customers have other options for Internet in our area – wireless and/or satellite services – but we believe that our fiber network and local service and support will provide customers with the most reliable and satisfying customer experience in our local market.

 Why keep a landline?